Drekir Social Behavior, Dens and Social Organization

 Chiefdom Societies

-Chiefdom societies generally are the largest societies that drekir go on to build in many contexts across the DragonScape.
+Chiefdom societies are the largest common societies that drekir go on to build in many contexts across the DragonScape.
 While chiefdom isn’t necessarily the best word to describe these societies, as few if any chiefdoms are led by a single chief or individual leader, they do follow a similar basic description as human Chiefdoms.
-Chiefdoms are societies that are comprised of multiple tribes that are united under a concrete aristocratic leadership within a stratified society.
+Chiefdoms are societies that are comprised of one or more tribal groups that are united under a concrete aristocratic leadership within a stratified society.

 So, whereas a tribe of drekir is a more decentralized society constructed of multiple clans, each made of multiple dens that work together via systems of kinship and reciprocity binding them together, a Chiefdom is comprised of multiple tribes united under an aristocracy.
 Additionally is the stratification of chiefdom societies compared to the generally egalitarian tribal societies of drekir.
 Chiefdoms are often a series of united settlements with a defined political class of drekir who makes decisions that affect the other communities under their leadership.
 In chiefdoms you find multiple social classes and in the most basic sense you have the aristocracy who leads the chiefdom and everyone else, though it is common to see several social classes that exist within a chiefdom.
 All chiefdoms are sedentary societies with generally higher population densities than tribes or bands.
 While there is a usually plenty of foraging and pastoralism in chiefdoms, their economies are primarily fueled by intensive insect farming, aquaculture, limited agriculture etc.